gardener/documentation/website/documentation/guides/applications/antipattern/_index.md

 Create services instead.
 They provide a logical name that can be assigned independently of the varying number and IP addresses of containers.
 Services are the basic concept for load balancing within Kubernetes.

-## More than One Process in a Container
+## More Than One Process in a Container
 A docker file provides a `CMD` and `ENTRYPOINT` to start the image. `CMD` is often used around a script that makes a configuration and then starts the container.
 Do not try to start multiple processes with this script.
 It is important to consider the separation of concerns when creating docker images.
 Running multiple processes in a single pod makes managing your containers, collecting logs and updating each process more difficult.